ShenyiQinxin/spring-note/JavaProgramming.md

 	num = num/16;
 }
 ```
-## 23Find All The Leaders In An Integer Array
+## 27 Find All The Leaders In An Integer Array
 >{14, 9, 11, 7, 8, 5, 3} is the given array then {14, 11, 8, 5, 3} are the leaders in this array.
 ```java
 int length = arr.length;